aishwaryakumar17/aishwaryakumar17.github.io/_posts/2016-08-25-regressiondata.md

 At a certain point in the near future, the usage of soybeans across the world will tip over to the point where production will not be able to sustain the given usage.

 This data is great for predicting the future – if I was working on a story about soybeans production, I could use this data to find out how long it would take for the produce to not be sufficient with regards to the usage.
+I calculated the intercept and forecast.
+My forecast says when production is at 387,, usage will go beyond the point where production can support it.
+But I am not entirely sure how this is possible considering I don't have the slope and the X intercept is not zero.
+Also, the intercept says -30.82, which seems somewhat unrealistic.
+I am sorry I don't have a better explanation for the forecast points.